Sacristan/AhhnoldConsole/README.md

 * Paste link `git@github.com:Sacristan/AhhnoldConsole.git`

 # How to use?
-* Import sample command registration
+* Import sample command registration (under package description)
-* Add Console.cs to any game object
+* Add imported sample component to any game object
 * Press ~ to see the magic!

 Huge inspiration: